 The Blaze offers a very high degree of comfort.
 One of our testers put it on at the office and was so comfortable that he drove himself all the way home before realizing it was still on his head.
 We found it to have a relatively crowd-pleasing fit that works with a variety of head shapes, with ample adjustability to dial it in to your preferences.
 While it is quite comfortable, the overall fit seems a little less refined than the most comfortable models we tested.

 The fit of the Blaze helmet can be adjusted using the Boa dial at the back of the helmet.
 The Boa dial sits in the center of a wide plastic cradle and provides a huge range of adjustment.
 The dial is large and easy to turn, even with gloves on, and pulls tension evenly from both sides.
 The plastic cradle can be adjusted up and down on a five-position ladder inside the helmet so that you can optimize its position on your occipital lobe.
 The chinstrap system works just fine, but we feel it isn't quite as dialed as some of the competition.
 The straps are attached securely on the inside of the helmet and drop down in front and behind the ear on each side to a basic locking V strap splitter.
-While this system works and offers plenty of adjustment, it can't compare to the comfort of the more refined strap splitters found on helmets like the POC Tectal or the Specialized Ambush.
+While this system works and offers plenty of adjustment, it can't compare to the comfort of the more refined strap splitters found on helmets like the POC Tectal, 100% Altec, or Specialized Ambush.
 The webbing that runs below the chin to the Fidlock buckle never seems to want to lay down perfectly flat.

 The Blaze comes with two sets of pads.
 The pads appear to be roughly the same thickness and density, but one of them has a bead of silicone across the brow that is intended to manage sweat and prevent it from dripping down your face.
 We tested both pads and found them to provide similar levels of comfort, and the "no sweat" pad did seriously reduce the amount of sweat running down the face and dripping onto sunglass lenses.